High-Quality, Cost-Effective International Dispute Resolution

 Selecting an appropriate arbitrator is directly related to the quality of the decision rendered.
 William Kirtley has significant prior experience in international arbitration and has served as counsel or arbitrator in disputes under English law, French law, Swiss law, Italian law, Spanish law, German law, Albanian law, Romanian law, Moldovan law, Georgian law, Russian law, Uzbek law, Turkmenistan law, Belarus law, Turkish law, Saudi Arabian law, UAE law, OHADA law, Nigerian law, Angolan law, Liberian law, Kenyan law, South African law, Singapore law, Japanese law, Malaysian law, Hong Kong law, Mexican law, public international law, the laws of New York, California, Texas, Washington and other American States, as well as the laws of other common law (including Canada and Australia) and civil law jurisdictions.

-William Kirtley has served as Sole Arbitrator or Presiding Arbitrator in both ad hoc and institutional arbitrations.
+William Kirtley has served as Sole Arbitrator, Co-Arbitrator and Presiding Arbitrator in both ad hoc and institutional arbitrations.
 He has two decades of experience in arbitrations under the ICC, UNCITRAL, ICSID, LCIA, SCC, SIAC, DIAC and many other arbitration rules.
 He has served as counsel or arbitrator in disputes involving many industries, including the construction, aviation, automotive, finance, oil and gas, renewable energy, mining, logistics, chemicals, shipping, telecommunications and information technology industries.
 Recently, he has served in multiple disputes involving blockchains and cryptocurrencies.

 The cost of resolving disputes via international arbitration has grown considerably over the past two decades, harming one of its primary advantages as compared to international litigation.
 For institutional arbitrations, he insists upon the minimum institutional fees allowed, in order to ensure that arbitration remains cost-effective for all parties.
 For ad hoc appointments, Mr. Kirtley will also minimise arbitrator fees.